Can Lean Management and Industry 4.0 Co-Exist?

 When one considers that the core of lean manufacturing is to empower people to drive improvements, how can you argue with what Industry 4.0’s message is?

 Both make phone calls.
-But only one has the capability to harness the power of an unseen digital world and permit customers to order or purchase product, service teams to conduct remote assessments of equipment or sales teams to obtain a complete 360 degree view of a customer – all by means of a smartphone.
+But only one has the capability to harness the power of an unseen digital world and permit customers to purchase products, empower service teams to conduct remote assessments, or allow sales teams to obtain a complete 360 degree view of a customer.

-This is the kind of power that Industry 4.0 is delivering and it empowers people to achieve more and go further without forfeiting all that lean management offers.
+This is the power Industry 4.0 delivers.
+With it, people can achieve more and go further without forfeiting all that lean management offers.

-Using Salesforce CRM integrated with a manufacturer’s existing ERP, Gerent creates solutions that leverage the best of human intelligence and the best of artificial intelligence to produce results that power up quality, innovation, marketing and sales throughout the manufacturing sector.
+Using Salesforce CRM integrated with a manufacturer’s existing ERP, Gerent creates solutions that leverage the best of human intelligence alongside the best of artificial intelligence to produce results that empower greater quality, innovation, marketing, and sales throughout the manufacturing sector.

 Gerent understands how overwhelming digital transformation can be for manufacturers.
 So, we have produced a white paper that offers clear advice on how to prepare and begin a journey in the world of Industry 4.0.
 Read it, or contact us today to learn more about how Salesforce can support your organization’s transformation efforts!